-Registration is the process of selecting courses and completing the necessary processes to have the selections entered into the College records.
-Payment for all related charges must be made by the tuition due date specified for the semester.
+Registration is the process of selecting courses and completing the necessary processes to have to see selections entered into the College record.
+Payment for all related charges must be made by the tuition due date specified for the semester in order to confirm registration.
+Students may register either in person, through the myPEAK portal, or through mailing or faxing a Registration Form to the Registrar's Office.
+Please contact the Registrar's Office for assistance in the registration process.